-- 1. The annex to this present report sets out the outcomes of regional meetings of Major Groups and Stakeholders in North America that were held during 2020 in preparation for the fifth United Nations Environment Assembly.
+- 1. The annex to the present report sets out the outcomes of regional meetings of major groups and stakeholders in North America held during 2020 in preparation for the fifth session of the United Nations Environment Assembly of the United Nations Environment Programme.
 The statements, key messages and recommendations are reproduced as received, without formal editing. - 2.
-In preparation for the fifth session of the United Nations Environment Assembly (UNEA-5), the United Nations Environment Programme's North America Office (UNEP North America) hosted a series of six virtual consultation workshops on the theme of "Strengthening Actions for Nature to Achieve the Sustainable Development Goals."
-In partnership with MIT Solve, the World Environment Center, and the United Nations Associations in Canada and the United States, UNEP North America convened over 400 North American stakeholders across the nine Major Groups to explore the topic of nature as a solution to the climate and biodiversity crises.
+In preparation for the fifth session of the Environment Assembly, the North America Office of the United Nations Environment Programme (UNEP North America) hosted a series of six virtual consultation workshops on the theme "Strengthening actions for nature to achieve the Sustainable Development Goals."
+In partnership with MIT Solve, the World Environment Centre and the United Nations Associations in Canada and the United States of America, UNEP North America convened over 400 North American stakeholders across the nine Major Groups to explore the topic of nature as a solution to the climate and biodiversity crises.

-^{} In accordance with the decisions taken at the meeting of the Bureau of the United Nations Environment Assembly held on 8 October 2020 and at the joint meeting of the Bureaux of the United Nations Environment Assembly and the Committee of Permanent Representatives held on 1 December 2020, the fifth session of the Assembly is expected to adjourn on 23 February 2021 and resume as an in-person meeting in February 2022.
+\ In accordance with the decisions taken at the meeting of the Bureau of the United Nations Environment Assembly held on 8 October 2020 and at the joint meeting of the Bureaux of the United Nations Environment Assembly and the Committee of Permanent Representatives held on 1 December 2020, the fifth session of the Assembly is expected to adjourn on 23 February 2021 and resume as an in-person meeting in February 2022. \\ UNEP/EA.5/1/Rev.1.